How Long Can You Use a Reusable Plastic Water Bottle?

 For reusable plastic bottles, durability depends mainly on the type of plastic they’re made from.

 Polycarbonate and PET plastics are some of the most common in reusable bottles.
-However, both have different lifespans.
+Some newer BPA-free plastic bottles are made from Tritan™ Copolyester.

-A polycarbonate water bottle typically lasts between 1-2 years, while a PET water bottle typically lasts 2-3 years.
+A polycarbonate water bottle typically lasts between 1 and 2 years, while a PET water bottle typically lasts 2 to 3 years.

 Check the recycling symbol (usually found on the bottom of your water bottle) if you’re unsure what plastic was used to make it.